avtraino/notis/README.md

 # notis

-## A few scripts that work together to provide the following functionality:
+## A few scripts that work together with cron jobs to provide the following functionality:

 * Email me in the morning if traffic is bad on my usual route to work
 * Email me in the morning if the weather might get wild today
+* Email me Friday afternoon with any new beers my friends really enjoy

 ## Requirements: